 One of my earliest experiences with rocks was getting a pre-compiled rock collection as a child.
-I was fascinated by all the different colors, shapes, names, the way the rocks felt in my hand.
+I was fascinated by all the different colors, shapes, names.
+The way the rocks felt in my hand.
 Even though I didn’t get to choose which rocks were in my collection, I appreciated each and every one for its own special attributes.

 Even though it was hot and, well, rocky, I got some strange comfort in being there.
 It is funny because looking back, it really reminds me of a lot of places I’ve been in Arizona.
-Somehow even back then, before I had an inkling of the places my future self would visit, something within me was already identifying with their landscapes.
+Somehow even back then, before I had an inkling of the places my future self would visit, something within me was already identifying with and gravitating towards their landscapes.

 Sometimes I just stand against an outcrop and feel the rock against me, and I feel so connected to it.
 It’s as if by standing there long enough in contact with the rock (the more surface area the better), I might start to absorb some ancient wisdom from the depths of the mountain.
-Recently, I began picking up a rock from the top every time I hike up, because the whole process represents something to me that’s so much more than just hiking a mountain.
+Recently, I began picking up a rock from the top every time I hike up because the whole process represents something to me that’s so much more than just hiking a mountain.

 Sedona is an especially good place for lying on rocks (or rock formations) and for picking up cool and exceptionally charismatic rocks.
 There’s a different feel to those rocks (unrelated — at least I think — to the supposed vortices in the vicinity) but Sedona’s stones are just as precious to me as the rocks I pick up in other locales.

 I pick up rocks because I like their look, but also their messages, their stories.
-The only problem is that once I bring them home I don’t exactly know what to do with them, and often forget what’s what…I have piles of rocks in drawers, in containers, on display.
-Unfortunately, when it comes right down to it, you can only have so many rocks lying around your house.
+The only problem is that once I bring them home I don’t know exactly what to do with them, and often forget what’s what.
+I have piles of rocks in drawers, in containers and on display.
+Unfortunately, when it comes right down to it, maybe you can only have so many rocks in the house.

 But then again, maybe there’s always room for one more…